Jbleezy/BO1-Reimagined/README.md

 * Instantly starts reloading after firing the knife
 * Obtaining the Bowie Knife or Sickle no longer gives you more ammo
 * Fixed a bug where a knife could not be picked up if another knife is fired after the first knife and lands before the first knife
+* No longer gibs zombies on impact
 * Knife now glows as soon as it is attached to a zombie
 * Knife now detaches from a zombie if the limb it was attached to is gibbed off
 * Unupgraded: increased impact damage from 450 to 500 (weapon file shows it is suppose to do this amount of damage but it does not)
 * Upgraded: increased impact damage from 900 to 1000 (weapon file shows it is suppose to do this amount of damage but it does not)
+* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### BAR
 * Replaced BAR + Bipod with BAR